 - C. Walks: Discussing health law while walking around campus or the neighborhood is a great way to get exercise and to assure a creative and alert discussion. - D. Email: Feel free to e-mail me anytime at thaddeus.pope@mitchellhamline.edu.
 Please use a descriptive subject heading.
 In urgent circumstances cc thadmpope@aol.com and thaddeus.pope@gmail.com, and text 310-270-3618.
-I will try to promptly answer any question as soon as possible. - E. Blackboard: Whether you want to elaborate on or clarify the required materials or class discussions, you can start a discussion thread on the Blackboard site.
-You are encouraged to provide constructive comments within each other's threads. - F. Lunch or Coffee: I have found that grabbing a quick breakfast, lunch or coffee/tea is a good way to get to know each other.
+I will try to promptly answer any question as soon as possible. - E. Lunch or Coffee: I have found that grabbing a quick breakfast, lunch or coffee/tea is a good way to get to know each other.
 If you and one or two other students want to share a bite/coffee/tea, please let me know.

-XV.
+XIV.
 Study Aids & Reference Materials

-Despite the prevalence of health law courses in U.S. law schools, there are still few studentoriented ancillary materials.
+Despite the prevalence of health law courses in U.S. law schools, there are still few student-oriented ancillary materials.
 However, there are numerous clear and lucid law review articles and background reports.
 I will provide copies of, or links to, the more useful of these materials on a topic-by-topic basis.
 Plus, you have direct free access to most of these through HeinOnline, Westlaw, Lexis, and other databases.